Medicare Enrolled

 What this data tells you about Dr. Balaraman

-Dr. Rama Balaraman is a hematology & oncology in Ocala, FL, with 19 years in practice.
+Dr. Rama Balaraman is a hematology & oncology specialist in Ocala, FL, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Balaraman performed 170,639 Medicare services across 7,539 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Balaraman received a total of $95,697 from 105 pharmaceutical and/or device companies across 1217 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in hematology & oncology.
 The majority of payments are for consulting, which typically reflects recognized clinical expertise sought by manufacturers.
 Patients may wish to discuss these relationships with their provider.